renpy/renpy/sphinx/source/label.rst

     If it exists, this label is called when a game is loaded.
 It can be use to fix data when the game is updated.
-If data is changed by this label, :func:`renpy.block_rollback` should be called to prevent those changes from being reverted inf the player rolls back past the load point.
+If data is changed by this label, :func:`renpy.block_rollback` should be called to prevent those changes from being reverted if the player rolls back past the load point.

 ``splashscreen``